ch0mler/yara-language-server/README.md

 ### Rename Provider

 Allows user to rename a symbol within a rule without manually changing every instance of that symbol.

-### Code Completion

-Provides completion suggestions for standard YARA modules, including `pe`, `elf`, `math`, and all the others available in the official documentation: http://yara.readthedocs.io/en/latest/modules.html

 ## Requirements
 Python 3.7 or higher is required due to the heavy use of the `asyncio` library and specific APIs available only since v3.7.